-Selecting your first baitcaster can be a daunting task as there are so many products and price points on the market today.
+Selecting your first baitcaster can be a daunting task with so many products and price points on the market today.
 Sometime during the initiation process of bass fishing, anglers take steps that elevate them from a beginner to the more advanced status of their sport.
-One crucial step in this process is learning how to master a
+One crucial step in this process is learning how to master a baitcasting reel.

 Purchasing Your First Baitcaster

 So any beginning bass anglers who want to catch more fish consistently must make the baitcasting reel one of their key tools of the trade.
 Since reel manufacturers have made baitcasting reels highly specialized lately, novices have a more difficult choice when buying their first casting reel.
 A few guidelines beginners can follow to help them pick a baitcaster that fits their needs, though.

 Setting A Budget

 The first step you need to take when choosing a baitcast reel is considering the price of the various models.
 You should set in your mind what your budget will be and what you are willing to spend on a reel.
 Then look at getting the most reel for that dollar amount.
 You should avoid buying cheaper reels because those models usually aren’t equipped with good, lasting features.